Bayesian Speech Synthesizers Can Learn from Multiple Teachers

 Due to limited computational resources, the analysis experiments are conducted on a smaller-scale dataset.
-The \textit{1-teacher} setting trains solely on the original Librispeech data without synthesized augmentation.
-The \textit{3-teacher} setting incorporates additional synthesized speech from two TTS models, while the \textit{7-teacher} setting augments the training data with speech from all six TTS models described earlier.
+The \textit{GT} setting trains solely on the original LibriSpeech data (Ground Truth) without synthesized augmentation.
+The \textit{GT + 2 TTS} setting incorporates additional synthesized speech from two TTS models, while the \textit{GT + 6 TTS} setting augments the training data with speech from all six TTS models described earlier.
 The \textit{data-aug} configuration serves as a baseline using conventional data augmentation, randomly sampling from all available data sources during training.
-Details about the small dataset and model training configuration could be found in Appendix \ref{app: smalldetails}.
+Details about the small dataset and model training configuration can be found in Appendix \ref{app: smalldetails}.

-As shown in Table~\ref{tab:multi teacher}, the performance of BELLE consistently improves as the number of teachers increases.
-Furthermore, the possibility that the performance gain is solely due to the increased amount of training data is excluded.
-In the \textit{data-aug} setting, the total training data is larger than that of the \textit{3-teacher} configuration; however, its performance is inferior to \textit{3-teacher} on multiple metrics.
-This degradation may be attributed to the conventional data augmentation strategy, in which the same text can correspond to acoustically different speeches, potentially causing confusion for the model.
-In contrast, under our proposed multi-teacher training scheme, increasing the number of teachers leads to consistent performance gains, thereby demonstrating the effectiveness of the multi teacher training strategy.
+As shown in Table~\ref{tab:multi teacher}, the performance of BELLE consistently improves as the diversity of data sources increases.
+Furthermore, we exclude the possibility that the performance gain is solely due to the increased volume of training data.
+In the \textit{data-aug} setting, the total training data volume is strictly larger than that of the \textit{GT + 2 TTS} configuration; however, its performance is inferior to \textit{GT + 2 TTS} on multiple metrics.
+This degradation may be attributed to the conventional data augmentation strategy, in which the same text can correspond to acoustically different speeches in a random manner, potentially causing confusion for the model.
+In contrast, under our proposed ``one-to-many" training scheme, expanding from \textit{GT} to \textit{GT + 6 TTS} leads to consistent performance gains, thereby demonstrating the effectiveness of the evidential training strategy.